Kwaleyela-Ikafa/react-js-capstone/README.md

 # Coin Ranking

 Coin Ranking is a Single Page App (SPA) that displays cryptocurrency data fetched from the coinranking API.
+Users can view cryptocurrency data and the current value of the coin on the stock market.

 ## Live Demo
 [Live Site](https://lambent-lily-c9744c.netlify.app)